South Florida Turnpike Car Accident Lawyers

 - The cause of the accident may require action against the agencies responsible for maintaining the road itself, meaning that a more complicated set of rules may apply.

 Regardless of what happened in your case, you need the best possible lawyer by your side to protect your rights.
 Our team is ready and available to begin investigating your case immediately.
-If you or a loved one were hurt in a Florida Turnpike car accident, call or contact our lawyers today for a free consultation.
+If you or a loved one were hurt in a Florida Turnpike car accident, call or contact our South Florida turnpike car accident lawyers today for a free consultation.

 Causes of Florida Turnpike Car Accidents